NYUAD-Core-Bioinformatics/MIMI/docs/workflow.rst

 Step1: Database Preparation
 ---------------------------

-MIMI provides flexible options for preparing your compound database.
-You can either use established databases (KEGG or HMDB) or create a custom database.
-The choice depends on your research needs:
+MIMI provides flexible options for preparing a compound database and includes helper scripts to extract data from online databases (KEGG or HMDB) or to create a custom database file.
+The choice depends on your research needs.

 .. _database-sources: